tarto-bianco/WebDev-Proj/README.md

 ### Logging In

-Here's a snapshot of the login functionality:
+Here's a snapshot of the login functionality

 ![Image](./public/images/loginimg.png)

 ### Registering

-Registration is simple and streamlined:
+Registration is simple and streamlined

 ![Image](./public/images/register.png)